drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 The robustness of the pool is limited by the weakest vdev, and a rule of thumb is to create pools using only vdevs with the same redundancy.

+A mirror vdev with $`d` devices has a redundancy of $`d - 1`$.
+Adding devices to a mirror doesn't increase storage capacity, only redundancy.

+A RAID-Z vdev with $`d` devices and $`p` parity has a redundancy of $`p`$.

 ### Storage efficiency

 Storage efficiency is how much of the total drive capacity can actually be used to store data.

+A related concern is that ZFS treats all devices in a vdev as having the same capacity as the smallest device in the vdev.
+Using devices of unequal size will waste the extra space on the larger devices and reduce storage efficiency.
+A rule of thumb is match the capacity of all devices within a vdev.

 A mirror vdev with $`d` devices has a storage efficiency of $`1 / d`$.
 E.g. efficiency of a 2-way mirror is 50%, and a 3-way mirror is 33%.